You have turned-in this assignment. You can review the lesson and see your previous answers.

 On the screen, there are two sentences that I'd like you to complete.

-The first says, "One similarity in the work done by women in the countryside and in towns was."
-And then the second says, "One difference between the work done by women in the countryside and in towns was."
-Pause the video now, complete the sentences, and press play when you're ready to reflect on what you've done and take a look at some model answers.
+The first says, "One similarity in the work done by women in the countryside and in towns was," and then the second says, "One difference between the work done by women in the countryside and in towns was.

 Okay.

-We had two sentences to complete and you may have written something like this, "One similarity in the work done by women in the countryside and in towns was that they were both expected to raise children and complete housework.
+"One similarity in the work done by women in the countryside and in towns was that they were both expected to raise children and complete housework.

-One difference between the work done by women in the countryside and in towns was that women in the countryside worked in the fields whereas some women in towns were able to learn certain trades."
-The majority of women lived in the countryside and would be expected to help out in the fields at busy times of the year.
+One difference between the work done by women in the countryside and in towns was that women in the countryside worked in the fields, whereas some women in towns were able to learn certain trades.

 Some women who lived in towns were able to take advantage of more opportunities, for example, to learn a trade.

-The mediaeval Church was dominated by men.
+The medieval Church was dominated by men.

-Women were not allowed to become priests, because the Church taught that they were weaker than men and needed to be controlled by them.
+Women were not allowed to become priests because the Church taught that they were weaker than men and needed to be controlled by them.

 Despite this, the Church did represent one route in which women could achieve greater independence.